DistributedProofreaders/guiguts/README.txt

 Source Check to the Text Version(s) menu.
 Fixed undefined subroutine error for hyperlinkpagenumbers.
 Handled headers of 3 or more lines.
 Removed upper case for &amp; in author.
 Fixed problem with flood fill popup.
 Fixed problem with Draw Boxes.
+Corrected space in replace string after regex search for . lower.

 Version 1.0.14.
 Added 'Do All (beta)' feature to Page Separator popup that handles all page separators in one pass, assuming the file has been